stefanos50/REGEN/README.md

 # REGEN: Real-Time Photorealism Enhancement in Games via a Dual-Stage Generative Network Framework

+## Demonstration

+The following demos illustrate the framework performing `GTAV → Cityscapes` with an RTX 4090 and `CARLA → KITTI` with an RTX 4070 Super and a 20 fps cap of the simulator in synchronous mode.
+Videos may require some time to load.

 <p align="center">
   <img src="./demos/demo_gta.gif" width="45%" />
   <img src="./demos/demo_carla.gif" width="45%" />